-Hi guys, today I’m going to give you a list of the Top 20 Cryptocurrencies with a description of what they are!
-If you are interested in buying any type of Cryptocurrency I suggest using Binance as your Cryptocurrency Exchange, as they are one of the Most Secure exchanges and best of all they have the lowest fees out of all the Cryptocurrency exchanges!
-(All of the Cryptocurrency Prices on this post is updated every 15 minutes)
+Well, today I’ll give you a list of the Top 20 Cryptocurrencies, along with a brief description of each!
+If you want to buy any form of cryptocurrency, I recommend Binance as your Cryptocurrency Exchange because they are one of the most secure and, best of all, they have the lowest costs of any Cryptocurrency exchange!
+(This post’s Cryptocurrency Prices are updated every 15 minutes.)

-Bitcoin is a cryptocurrency that was created in 2008 by an anonymous person or group of persons known as Satoshi Nakamoto.
-When the currency’s implementation was released as open-source software in 2009, it went into usage.
+Bitcoin is a cryptocurrency that was founded in 2008 by Satoshi Nakamoto, an unidentified individual or group of people.
+It was put into use after the currency’s implementation was released as open-source software in 2009.

-This is seen as the most famous cryptocurrency and I don’t feel that will ever change!
+This is the most well-known cryptocurrency, and I don’t see that changing very soon!

 If you want to learn how to make up to $300 in Bitcoin a day check out this blog post!

-Ethereum is a decentralized, open-source blockchain that allows users to create smart contracts.
-The platform’s native coin is Ether.
-After Bitcoin, it is the second-largest cryptocurrency in terms of market valuation.
-The Ethereum blockchain is the most widely utilized.
+Ethereum is an open-source, decentralized blockchain that enables users to build smart contracts.
+Ether is the platform’s native currency.
+It is the second-largest cryptocurrency in terms of market capitalization behind Bitcoin.
+The Ethereum blockchain is by far the most popular.

 3. Binance Coin